Planet Fitness to require gym goers to wear masks

 In Florida, gyms were allowed to reopen in May with 50% capacity.
 Capacity was upped to 100% in June when Florida entered phase two of reopening but there was a stipulation that social distancing still needs to be in place.

-Currently there’s no statewide mask mandate, although many local governments have created such rules.
+Currently there’s no statewide rule mandating masks, although many local governments have created such rules.

-In Orange County, where a mask mandate has been in effect for more than a month now, the mayor said a few weeks ago that some gyms weren’t following rules designed to stop the spread of COVID-19.
+In Orange County, where a mask mandate has been in effect for weeks now, the mayor said earlier this month that some gyms weren’t following rules designed to stop the spread of COVID-19.
 Still, the Florida Department of Health said at the time that the agency “had no reports of major outbreaks associated with gyms in Florida.”

 To read the full announcement from Planet Fitness, click here.